 Between January and April 2018, with support from Working Group members, the GNWT held engagement sessions in fourteen communities and met with 28 groups and agencies.

-In addition, over 150 comments were received from one individual and 17 organizations including Indigenous governments, co-management Boards, industry and non-government organizations.
+More than 150 comments were also received from one individual and 17 organizations, including Indigenous governments, co-management boards, industry and non-government organizations.

-A What we Heard document is being prepared that summarizes comments and indicates how they will be addressed in the Final Range Plan.
+A What we Heard document is being prepared that summarizes comments and indicates how they are being addressed.

 - Fact Sheet (for a broad overview of what's in the Plan)